When my kids were young, I knew I wanted to raise them in a family known for their kindness, generosity, and ability to love others well.

 We must remember that one of our main goals as a parent is to teach our children what they will need to know when they leave our home for adulthood.
 Use summer break as an opportunity to strengthen your son or daughter’s set of life skills.

 High school graduation time can be such a busy, bittersweet season.
-We must take the time and make an effort to find ways to celebrate our children and show them how valued they are.
+We must take the time and make an effort to find simple ways to celebrate our children and show them how valued they are.

 Take the time to do the little things that can make a significant impact and make your graduate feel loved on their special day and beyond!